 Equity Awards.
-ET maintains and operates (i) the Second Amended and Restated Energy Transfer LP 2008 Incentive Plan"); (ii) the Energy Transfer LP 2011 Long-Term Incentive Plan (the "2011 Incentive Plan"); the (iii) Energy Transfer LP 2015 Long-Term Incentive Plan (the "2015 Plan"); (iv) the Amended and Restated Energy Transfer LP Long-Term Incentive Plan (the "ET Plan," together with the 2008 Incentive Plan, the 2011 Incentive Plan and the 2015 Plan, the "ET Incentive Plans").
-The ET Incentive Plans authorize the ET Compensation Committee, in its discretion, to grant awards, as applicable, under each respective plan of restricted units, phantom units, unit options, unit appreciation rights and other awards related to ET common units upon such terms and conditions as it may determine appropriate and in accordance with general guidelines as defined by the ET Incentive Plans.
+ET maintains and operates (i) the Second Amended and Restated Energy Transfer LP 2008 Incentive Plan (the "2008 Incentive Plan"); (ii) the Energy Transfer LP 2011 Long-Term Incentive Plan (the "2011 Incentive Plan"); the (iii) Energy Transfer LP 2015 Long-Term Incentive Plan (the "2015 Plan"); (iv) the Amended and Restated Energy Transfer LP Long-Term Incentive Plan (the "ET Plan," together with the 2008 Incentive Plan, the 2011 Incentive Plan and the 2015 Plan, the "ET Incentive Plans").
+The ET Incentive Plans authorize the ET Compensation Committee, in its discretion, to grant awards, as applicable, under each respective plan of RSUs upon such terms and conditions as it may determine appropriate and in accordance with general guidelines as defined by the ET Incentive Plans.
 ET has generally used time-vested restricted units and/or phantom units as the vehicle for its annual equity awards to eligible employees, including the named executive officers.